Visualizing, Creating and Reassessing Your Goals

 - Do you enjoy your work?

-- Are you excited about the day to start?
+- Are you excited about the day ahead?

 - Do you have morning rituals?
 Nighttime rituals?
 (Reading, meditation, gratitude practice, prayer, etc)